ptomato/sandbox/gjs-memory-leaks/async-intro.md

 loop.run();
 ```

-On the topic of GSignals and performance, it's worth noting that a global lock is acquired for [signal handlers lookup][gsignal-lock].
+On the topic of GSignals and performance, it's worth noting that a global lock is acquired for [signal handler lookup][gsignal-lock].
 If you are subclassing a GObject it can be more performant to override the default handler using vfuncs, especially with signals like `GtkWidget::draw` which can be called frequently:

 ```js
 var MyWidget = GObject.registerClass({